mponce0/Visualize.CRAN.Downloads/README.md

 options in the arguments of the main function.
 A comparison plot between multiple package should be explicity requested using the `"comparison"` option in the list of arguments.
-The static plot includes actually 4 different plots: a histogram of downloads vs time, a histogram of number of downloads, a pulse plot and a download vs time plot.
+The static plot actually includes 4 different plots: a histogram of downloads vs time, a histogram of number of downloads, a pulse plot and a download vs time plot.
 The default style is to generate these 4 plots in the same figure, but it can be switch to generate one plot per figure by utilizing the `"nocombined"` option.
+In each of the plot a dahsed line is added representing the total average over time.
+In the "pulse" plot (third subplot), we added also a shaded region defined by the total average plus/minus the total standard deviation.
+Additionally moving averages and and moving standard deviations computations are displayed in dotted and dhased-dotted lines.
+The main plot also displays the total average and the shaded region corresponds to the confidence interval defined by the moving average plus/minus the moving standard deviation computed using a window of 1/10 the length of the period of time.
+The display of the moving estimators can be turned off, including the `"noMovingAvgs"` flag;
+and the shaded regions can be avoided using the `"noConfBands"` flag.

 ### Summary of options